jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - Single interface for data selection, cleansing, exploration, visualization, and processing.
 - SQL support.
 - Data Quality tool.
+- Offering 300+ pre-configured data transformations to prepare these different data modalities.

 # 9. What are ML Features?